maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   ![Start debugging](start3.png)

+  **Warning** Note that debugger has a _debug configuration_, namely "Arduino on ESP32-S3".
+That is good.
+However, when I tried this on another PC, the _debug cnfiguration_ drop down was empty ("No Configurations").
+  See the Appendix.

 - Have a bit if patience for all tools to start.
   The gdb-server tab in the bottom pane of the Arduino IDE should pop up.